Search

 Learn more about solo 401(k)s

-2. SEP IRA: If you want flexibility & high contribution limits
+2. SEP IRA: If you want flexibility & high contribution limits for the self-employed

 A Simplified Employee Pension (SEP) IRA is a popular retirement plan for self-employed people with few or no employees.
 It offers flexibility and high contribution limits, making it an attractive option for maximizing retirement savings and adjusting contributions based on your business's performance.

-SEP IRA contribution limits for 2024
+SEP IRA contribution limits for 2024 and 2025

-Why choose a SEP IRA?
+Why choose a SEP IRA retirement plan?

 • High contribution limits.
 SEP IRAs offer some of the highest contribution limits among retirement plans.